How to Extend the Life of Your E-Bike Battery

 - Turn off the e-bike after every use.
 If the power switch stays on and the battery hasn’t been charged in a while, it may fail.
-Some e-bike battery systems have auto shutoff features to prevent over-discharging and extend the electric bicycle battery life.
+Some battery systems have auto-shutoff features to prevent over-discharging and extend the electric bicycle battery life.

 Never charge a battery if you think it’s damaged.
 Never charge it unsupervised inside a building.
 Always buy your battery from a reliable vendor and charge with care.

 As mentioned earlier, you shouldn’t fully discharge your e-bike batteries on a regular basis.
 Discharging lithium-ion batteries to 0% is harmful.
 The batteries don’t have a charge memory.

 Shallow discharges and recharges are better.
 They don’t add stress to the battery, which makes the battery last longer.
 Use partial discharges with regular top-ups to extend battery life.
 When your battery reaches 50%, top it off with a charge.